“Everything happens for a reason.”

 Have you ever had that “aha!” moment when everything finally makes sense?
 Yes, we’re talking about that.

 You realize that now all of it makes sense.
 It’s one of those Eureka moments that allow you to reflect on your life and makes you realize just how strong you really are.

 We’ve all been through difficult situations when absolutely nothing makes sense.
 Life has a way of making us question even our own sanity at times.

 But allowing yourself to believe that even this chaos has a purpose allows you to take a step back and look at your life more closely.

-It teaches you valuable lessons.
+7. It teaches you valuable lessons

 So that means so do you.
 Everything that happens for a reason teaches you valuable lessons.
 It can even shatter your old beliefs, literally changing you into a better version of yourself.

-Change is an important aspect in life.
-One that we all should learn to embrace.
+These are things we all should learn to embrace.

-People are so obsessed with things like karma, fate or serendipity.
-It’s hard to explain.
-But ultimately, it’s just a need to grasp for something steady when life pulls the rug under our feet.
+We all feel the need to grasp for something steady when life pulls the rug under our feet.

 Yes, there is beauty in believing that there is a reason why things don’t go according to plan.